 “Well, Red Bull.
 When people think of Red Bull, they think of adventure.
 It is about daring to do things most people are afraid to do.
 And Mercedes or Lincoln is about class & status”

 “Exactly” he continued ” You see Nissar.
 That is the same way you have to think of yourself.
 What do you think people of the Nissar brand?”

-“Well” I pondered the question for a bit “ I think people consider myself as someone with a strong work ethic, and someone who is consistent.
+“Well” I pondered the question for a bit, “ I think people consider myself as someone with a strong work ethic, and someone consistent.
 Someone who can be trusted to deliver results over and over again”